CLEARSY/hackathon-2024/README.md

 ## Organization
 This hackathon is organized over 5 consecutive days.
+It will address B modelling and be the occasion to assess:
+- modelling skills using mathematical predicates
+- understanding of the whole process:
+-   specification: how to transform a text in natural language into a formal model,
+-   implementation: knowledge of the B0 principles (only determinstic substitutions and implementable types),
+-   proof: understanding of what a proof obligation is, abiility to trigger automatic provers.

 Students can participate alone or in a group, as they wish.
 Every day a new subject will be proposed on this github, with initial B models and directions, to address and solve different issues / problems.
 During the first day, an introduction to the hackathon will be done, explaining what is expected and how the results are going to be evaluated.
+Students are entitled/invited to contribute to each subject until the last day.
+Questions can be asked during the duration of the hackathon but also by email betwwen sessions.
+The answers to these email questions will be shared on this github.
+Please refer to it often.

 A final report has to be sent to thierry.lecomte@clearsy.com during the last session on Friday 5th.
 This report (free format) should contain, for each subject: